Disclosure: All my lodging and some of my meals and activities were hosted by Visit Flagstaff.

 If you like the murals, you'll love First Friday ArtWalk which we were lucky enough to be in town for.
 The first Friday of every month galleries and businesses open in the evening with special art exhibitions, performances, live music, and food.
 It's a street party that happens every month.
 We didn't capture any photos because it was too dark and we were having too much fun!

-The last thing we did during our initial weekend explorations was drive a bit of the iconic Route 66.
-Route 66 culture is a huge part of Flagstaff’s history and the city does an excellent job of keeping this essential part of Americana alive.
+The last thing we did during our initial weekend explorations was to drive a bit of the iconic Route 66.
+Route 66 culture is a huge part of Flagstaff's history and the city does an excellent job of keeping this essential part of Americana alive.

 We have driven bits and pieces of the Mother Road around Flagstaff and a little beyond and would love to do the complete route.
 What I love about Flagstaff is that you can also walk part of it.
 The Visit Flagstaff team has a great walking map (pdf) that provides some great history while getting a bit of exercise!
 Check out the visitors center (which is actually on Route 66!) for more information, maps, and giveaways!